cburgmer/cjklib/cjklibdoc/index.rst

 This document is about version |version|, see http://cjklib.org/ for the newest and http://cjklib.org/current for the current development version.
 The project is hosted on http://code.google.com/p/cjklib.
-See http://characterdb.cjklib.org/ for a collaborative effort for gathering language data.
+See http://characterdb.cjklib.org/ for a collaborative effort on gathering language data for cjklib.

 Contents: